How to Protect Your Smile While Playing Sports

 When you love to play sports, knowing how to protect your smile while playing sports is crucial.
 We’ve got the info you need.
 Here’s how to keep your smile safe so you’re less likely to be sidelined by an injury to your teeth and jaw.

-Knowing the RisksKnowing how to protect your smile while playing sports starts with knowing the risks.
+Knowing how to protect your smile while playing sports starts with knowing the risks.
 Each sport carries its risks.
 Some sports are high-speed sports, like skiing, snowboarding, or bicycling.
 Others involve contact risks, like football or hockey, when players tackle or check each other.
 Some sports simply involve the risk of getting hit by a ball or falling.

 Mouthguards are often not required for playing sports but are highly recommended by dentists because of how much extra protection they provide for your teeth and jaw.
 You can purchase a mouthguard at most sporting goods stores or your dentist can provide you with a custom-fitted one for maximum comfort and protection.

 Make sure to add your dentist’s number to your phone contacts and pass the number on to your team doctor, school nurse, or anyone else who can call on your behalf if you experience a dental emergency.
 In emergency situations, moments matter, and having the right emergency contact numbers on hand can help you to get the help you need as soon as possible.

 to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.